nwrenger/modern-assembly-analyzer/README.md

 ## Usage

 1. Open a .ma file or a Modern Assembly project in VS Code.
-2. The extension should automatically activate, providing syntax highlighting.
+2. The extension should automatically activate, providing syntax highlighting and auto completion.

 ## Configuration